cerb/cerb.github.io/_docs/introduction/philosophy.md

 ---
 title: Philosophy
-excerpt: Cerb is more than just code, it's a philosophy about our increasingly digital world.
+excerpt: This page outlines the core philosophy behind Cerb, emphasizing the importance of customizable platforms and toolkits that empower users to tailor their environments to their specific needs.
+summary: This page outlines the core philosophy behind Cerb, emphasizing the importance of customizable platforms and toolkits that empower users to tailor their environments to their specific needs.
+It highlights a commitment to serving tech-savvy individuals who value complexity and creativity in problem-solving.
+The philosophy also underscores a dedication to commercial open source, advocating for transparency and community involvement while rejecting paranoia over intellectual property theft.
+Privacy is a key tenet, with a firm stance on respecting user data and rejecting monetization through advertising.
+Lastly, the page asserts that well-designed software is akin to art, prioritizing functionality and usability over fleeting design trends.
 permalink: /docs/philosophy/
 jumbotron:
   title: Philosophy
-  tagline: Cerb is more than just code, it's a philosophy about our increasingly digital world
+  tagline: Cerb is more than just code, it's a philosophy about our increasingly digital
+    world
 ---

 ## We believe in platforms and toolkits